nodebots/nodeboats-jsconf2018/README.md

 ### Configuring the Arduino Nano & HC-06 Bluetooth module

 To avoid using extemely long USB cables to drive the boats from the water to your laptops, the HC-06 Bluetooth module will allow you to run Johnny-Five commands wirelessly to the Arduino Nano.
-The Nodeboats team has pre-configured the modules to do this, so the following instructions are useful if you are building the boat at home later or need to reconfigure the module.
+The NodeBoats team has pre-configured the modules to do this, so the following instructions are useful if you are building the boat at home later or need to reconfigure the module.
 They are based on the [HC-05 configuration docs](https://github.com/rwaldron/johnny-five/wiki/Getting-Started-with-Johnny-Five-and-HC-05-Bluetooth-Serial-Port-Module) with some key changes for the HC-06 and this workshop.

-Skip to step 4 and 5 to learn about pairing the module with your laptop.
+**For the workshop, you can [skip to steps 4 and 5](https://github.com/opheliasdaisies/nodeboats-jsconf2018#step-4-wire-the-module-to-the-arduinos-hardware-port) to learn about pairing the pre-configured module with your laptop.**

 #### Step 1: Connect the HC-05 module to the Arduino for configuration

 We will program the Arduino to send AT commands to the module to configure it via a SoftwareSerial connection.
-Wire the TX and RX pins of your module to your Arduino.
-They need wired in a crossover configuration, so from the module to the Arduino wire TX to pin 10 and RX to pin 11.
+Wire the TX (transmit) and RX (receive) pins of your module to your Arduino.
+They need to be wired in a crossover configuration, so from the module to the Arduino wire TX to pin 10 and RX to pin 11.
+(For the purpose of configuring the Bluetooth module, pin 10 is used as RX on the Arduino, and pin 11 is used as TX.
+Later, when running Johnny-Five code, we'll use the pins labeled TX and RX on the arduino.)

 ![Arduino Nano to HC-06 Bluetooth breadboard](./diagrams/Nano-HC06-config_bb.png)